-- All children are greeted with a verbal welcome when they enter the classroom. - There is a consistent approach to behaviour management by all staff and regular visitors: - All behaviour incidents are recorded on CPOMS (the software used to monitor safeguarding, wellbeing and pastoral issues) and the relevant staff will be alerted.
-As well as this, verbal feedback may also be given to class teachers and other staff if appropriate.
+- All children are greeted with a verbal welcome when they enter the classroom. - There is a consistent approach to behaviour management by all staff and regular visitors:

-- Each class generally has a designated member of staff during break and lunchtimes who knows the children well and is able to monitor social, emotional and behavioural aspects. - Staff may send pupils who exhibit continued behaviours such as rudeness/ refusal or defiance to another class to work.
+- All behaviour incidents are recorded on CPOMS (the software used to monitor safeguarding, wellbeing and pastoral issues) and the relevant staff will be alerted.
+As well as this, verbal feedback may also be given to class teachers and other staff if appropriate. - Each class generally has a designated member of staff during break and lunchtimes who knows the children well and is able to monitor social, emotional and behavioural aspects. - Staff may send pupils who exhibit continued behaviours such as rudeness/ refusal or defiance to another class to work.
 Teachers to organise, avoiding classes with siblings. - There are clear playtime rules and behaviour expectations at both playtime and lunch time.
 These are clearly displayed on the playground and can be referred to at any time by the adults on duty.
 Children will be reminded of the rules when needed.
 If they continue to break them or exhibit behaviour that is deemed dangerous or harmful to others, they will be asked to stand out for an appropriate amount of time.
 If the behaviour is serious, they may be escorted in to speak with a senior member of staff. - PSHE is taught in every class, developing listening skills, respect and self-esteem, focusing on the positive and fostering inclusive attitudes through the use of the Jigsaw PSHE scheme and other relevant or timely resources selected by the class teacher. - A house point system which builds success as a community.
 A maximum of 5 should generally be awarded at any one time. - A weekly celebration assembly where good behaviour, special achievement or effort is rewarded with a badge and a certificate in front of the whole school. - Collective Worship follows the school values whenever possible, for example, developing respect, teamwork, responsibility, understanding, peace and honesty.
-The school values were written by the staff, governors, parents and children and these and the golden rules are shared and displayed around the school.
-They are also referred to during the school day (Appendix 1). - As a school we promote growth mind set and mindfulness ensuring that our way of talking with the children encourages them to be reflective.
+The school values of Respect, Teamwork, Responsibility, Understanding, Peace and Honesty were written by the staff, governors, parents and children and are referred to every day.
+They are promoted in all classrooms and are visible around the school. - Staff raise their hand to signal to the class they need them to stop and listen.
+This approach is also used to establish quiet and manage behaviour in the dining hall and during assemblies. - As a school we promote growth mind set and mindfulness ensuring that our way of talking with the children encourages them to be reflective.